 Amy grew up in the farming community of Ceres, California among almond groves and wine grapes.
 After graduating from San Diego State University with a BA in Communications she spent 3 years working in Brand Management for a vitamin company before moving to San Luis Obispo in 2008 to pursue her MBA at Cal Poly.
 During graduate school, Amy spent her free time discovering new wines and visiting the many AVAs of the Central Coast.
 After graduating from Cal Poly she made her way back to Southern California where she spent two years as the Marketing Manager for Ponte Family Estate in Temecula and served as marketing chair for the Temecula Valley Winegrowers Association.

 In 2014 Amy fulfilled a dream of moving to Sonoma County, an area she had explored many times.
-She went to work in brand marketing for Benziger Family Winery, marketing sustainable and biodynamic wines.
-Most recently, she led direct-to-consumer marketing as Senior Marketing Manager for Mumm Napa and Kenwood Vineyards.
+Before joining Sonoma County Winegrowers, she led brand marketing for Benziger Family Winery, marketing sustainable and biodynamic wines and led direct-to-consumer marketing as Senior Marketing Manager for Mumm Napa and Kenwood Vineyards.

-Amy lives in Santa Rosa and enjoys hiking, swimming, cooking, reading and traveling at every opportunity.
+Amy lives in Santa Rosa with her husband, Sam, and daughter Adelaide.
+She spends her free time exploring new wines, hiking, swimming, cooking, reading and traveling at every opportunity.

 - [email protected]

 Valerie Pearce joined the Sonoma Winegrowers team as the Business Manager in May 2018.
 Her main responsibilities include supporting the President, Karissa Kruse, and working closely with the VP of Operations, Kate Piontek, with the daily administrative business activities.
 Valerie will also support the Center for Ag Sustainability and oversee the annual grower assessment process.